 We’re very much looking forward to seeing more from Intan Paramaditha who has quickly shot up on our list of favourite writers.

-Here’s some great news from her regarding Paramaditha’s upcoming novels.
+Here’s some great news regarding Paramaditha’s upcoming novels.

 Stephen J. Epstein has won the 2019 @PENAmerican PEN/Heim Translation Fund Grant for his translation of my novel, Gentayangan (The Wandering: Choose Your Own Red Shoes Adventure).